-In terms of the number of licences in issue, 78% of the registrations in force are in respect of retirement benefit schemes registered with the Authority, whereas the assets managed within these arrangements represent only 3.8% of the total sector assets, up from 3.5% the prior year.
+In terms of the number of licences in issue, 78% of the registrations in force are in respect of retirement benefit schemes registered with the Authority, and the assets managed within these arrangements represent 10% of the total sector assets, up from 3.8% the prior year.

-At 31 March 2014 the number of authorisations in the life sector represented only 1% of the licences in issue, however this sector continues to grow in significance with assets under management rising to £56.5bn at the period end.
+At 31 March 2015 the number of authorisations in the life sector represented only 1% of the licences in issue, however this sector continues to show strong and sustained growth with assets under management rising to £58.0bn at the period end.
 This sector continues to experience consolidation as the smaller companies merge to gain traction in the market place.
 Whilst this trend is expected to continue the Authority is experiencing an increase in enquiries from companies considering the Island for new start up operations.

 Whilst the number of licences in the non-life sector continues to decline as the older long tail business runs off and companies terminate their liabilities, the Authority is noticing that the downward trend is slowing and if recent trends continue this may reverse over the next few years.
-Funds under management in respect of the non-life sector have also reduced slightly to £4.7 billion, representing 10.3% of the industry total.
+Funds under management in respect of the non-life sector have increased slightly to £5.9 billion, representing 8% of the industry sector total.